nb312/nb312.github.io/learning.md

 I am from China and work for a startup company in Shang Hai.The main job I do is the developing of the Android about the layer of application.

 # What can I do
+- Android
-- Java in android
+- Java
-- Kotlin in android
+- Kotlin
-- Python script
+- Python
-- Dart language
+- Dart

 # Projects
 I am an Android developer in many companies and have some many projects experience with developing.